code-Assasin/code-Assasin.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD in Machine Learning
+subtitle: PhD in Machine Learning, EPFL

 profile:
   align: right